 During the Civil War Laura and her theater company kept busy performing in both the North and the South.
-She had written a series of plays called “The Workman of . . .” which could become “The Workman of Boston, New York, New Orleans” as needed.
+The March 5, 1865 edition of the New Bedford Evening Standard includes an ad for “Miss Laura Keene in Our American Cousin” at New Bedford’s Liberty Hall.
+Laura had also written a series of plays called “The Workman of . . .” which could become “The Workman of Boston, New York, New Orleans” as needed.
 During this busy time, she had one small break.
-While performing in Boston she and John Lutz made a visit to Acushnet to a place called Riverside Farm.
-After enjoying a picnic in this calm and peaceful place, John told her that he had bought Riverside Farm as a part of her property portfolio.
+While performing in Boston she and John Lutz made a visit to Acushnet to a place called Kempton Farm.
+After enjoying a picnic in this calm and peaceful place, John told her that he had bought the farm as a part of her property portfolio.
 She was delighted with the purchase, planned to return to the area in the future and began referring to her new acquisition as Riverside Lawn.

 Acushnet was a special healing place for Laura.
 Fresh air, good food, walks by the river and the peace and quiet.
 She renewed her love of art and spent days dabbling in oil painting.
 She poured her heart into the property by keeping 40 acres in active cultivation.
 She planted fruit and ornamental trees and a kitchen garden.
 For guests Laura put in a curved driveway from the country road and added bathing houses on the bank of the river.
 For the next three years, she would do short theatrical tours and then return to the sanctuary of Riverside Lawn.
 The family loved their time in Acushnet.
-Daughter Clara sang with the choir of St. Mary’s Church in Fairhaven and Laura’s mother Jane attended Grace Episcopal Church in New Bedford.
+Daughter Clara sang at St. Lawrence Church in New Bedford and Laura’s mother Jane attended Grace Episcopal Church there.

 It was at Riverside Lawn that her latest venture was begun – a theatrical magazine titled The Fine Arts.
 Laura and her daughters spent considerable time on article policy, suitable material and the research and writing of appropriate articles.
 Its first appearance in February of 1872 was received with great enthusiasm by the New York press.
 The magazine did not, however, have a long life.
 It was well done, beautiful, using the best materials but the expense of producing it resulted in a short life span.

 In 1873 Laura signed Riverside Lawn over to Clara so that her younger daughter would have something to depend on.
 Emma had married a Mr. Rawson who would provide for her.
 Laura wrote to designer Jamie Bullock asking for the return of the stained gown, bequeathing the dress to Clara.
 Laura finalized all her business dealings, her plays, writings and more.
-Laura Keene passed away in New York in November 1873.
+At age 47, Laura Keene passed away in New York in November 1873 from consumption.

 Her original Acushnet home suffered a fire a few years after her death but was subsequently rebuilt.
-Laura Keene Street, named in her honor, is located near her beloved Riverside Lawn.
+Laura Keene Avenue, named in her honor, is located near her beloved Riverside Lawn.
 While she did not spend a great deal of her life in the region, Acushnet and Riverside Lawn played very important roles in her life and she cherished her time here.
 Her legacy–of plays, writings, theatrical performances, innovations in theater management–was no small achievement, done by a woman in a time when most women were regarded as ornamental.
-She is a resident that Acushnet can certainly take great pride in!